forieux/udft/README.md

 ```
    poetry add udft[fftw]
 ```
-to install the [pyFFTW](https://pypi.org/project/pyFFTW/) also (recommended), but the package is available with pip also.
+to install the [pyFFTW](https://pypi.org/project/pyFFTW/) also, but the package is available with pip also.
 For a quick and dirty installation, just copy the `udft.py` file: it is quite stable, follow the [Semantic Versioning](https://semver.org/spec/v2.0.0.html), and major changes are unlikely.